claudielarouche/claudielarouche/pages/save_orleans_earlyon.md

 - When was this decision made?
 - How long has the Board known?
 - Why were families and operators not consulted?
+- Where is the EarlyON funding being redirected?
 - What alternatives were considered?
-- Where is the EarlyON funding being redirected?
+  - Could the space currently allocated to the EarlyON playgroup be reduced, instead of cancelling the playgroup entirely?
+  - Alternatively, has OCSB considered redefining the school's boundaries (given that there is more capacity at St Matthew High School)?
   - Why not relocate the program to another Orléans school, such as **Chapel Hill** (which has capacity) or back to **Divine Infant**?

 ## 📍 Why the Remaining Centres Cannot Absorb Demand